LeshanDaFo/PTHP/README.md

 <br />The latest known Version is a module for the C128/C64, and its called "Help PC-128 Plus C-64".
 <br />
-<br />A special thanks goes to Johann Klasek, who has support me to get the C64/C128 version, and for his first examination on it.
+<br />A special thanks goes to Johann Klasek, who has support me to get the C64/C128 version, and for his first examination on it, and a special thanks goes to Diddle, for providing V4
 <br />You can found more information about the C64/C128 Modul version on Johann Klasek's webpage: https://klasek.at/c64/helpplus/
 <br />
-<br />So far, there are 4 different version for the C64 known by me.
+<br />So far, there are 5 different version for the C64 known by me.
 <br />
 ### V1:
 This should be the initial version for the C64, the screen message shows "*** HELP C-64 PLUS ***".